-This was a "FakeNews" defender, created by two purveyors of NewsGuard Technologies was founded in 2018 by Steven Brill (left of center SJW journalist), and L. Gordon Crovitz (who is not).
-The NewsGuard extension is installed in browsers and warns users when they view content from fake news websites -- but so far, color me far from impressed with their biases.
+NewsGuard Technologies was founded in 2018 by Steven Brill (left of center SJW journalist), and L. Gordon Crovitz (who is not).
+The NewsGuard extension is installed in browsers and warns users when they view content from "FakeNews" websites -- but so far, color me far from impressed with their biases.
 They seem to segregate not by quality/reliability, but by establishment (left leaning MSM) and everything else (right or centrist).
+And since they go by website and not story, the same exact story can be credible or not, depending on who is re-posting it.

 They Green/Red label agencies as credible or not - even their FakeNews stories, that have long been discredited.